heilokchow/frailtyMMpen/cran-comments.md

 * Explain all acronyms in the description tex and remove the single quote for these acronym

+## Previous cran-comments

+## Resubmission

+This is a resubmission.
+In this version I have:

+* Edit the description file
+* Reduce the length of the title to less than 65 characters.
+* Change MM -> 'MM' in description.
+* Add reference in authors (year) <doi:...> in the description field of DESCRIPTION file.
+* Add \value to the following Rd files which previously miss \value tag: cluster.Rd: \value coef.fpen.Rd: \value event.Rd: \value print.fmm.Rd: \value print.fpen.Rd: \value
+* Replace \dontrun{} by \donttest{}.

 ## Test environments

 * Local: